Skip to main content

 Who Are the Ghosts?
 Exploring the Vedic Perspective on Life Beyond Death

-On this blog, I typically write about two core themes: spirituality and geopolitics.
+I typically write about two core themes: spirituality and geopolitics.
 These topics either explore the tangible dynamics of the world around us or delve into the mystical realms beyond the material universe.
 Today’s article falls into the second category—it’s about that unseen dimension which, although often neglected, is deeply intertwined with our own inner reality.

 When we speak about the unknown, there are countless instances where individuals report encountering energies or entities that seem to connect them to a reality far removed from the ordinary.
 Surprisingly, this "unknown world" isn’t somewhere outside of us—it lies within us.
 We are part of this hidden realm, though most of us remain unaware or even consciously avoid acknowledging it.
 It is not because it doesn’t exist, but often because our scientific rationality is ill-equipped to deal with phenomena that transcend the senses.